 I think about what I might want to buy and do and I talk to my family about what’s on their to-do list for the year ahead.
-We chat about how they might like to save and spend money in the New Year too.
+We chat about how they might like to save and spend money in the New Year too and what their financial goals are.
 It’s a collaborative effort.

 It prompts me to seek out opportunities and it keeps me curious because I know I can make things happen for each of us if we plan for it.

 Case in point: I decided that in 2020 I wanted my own space, a She Shed if you will.
 Somewhere I could go to and be alone in to write and create with no interruptions.